Cecilia-Duran/chicago_tier3_batch_and_storage/_episodes/02-htcondor quick.md

 ## The science Job Example

-A second example job illustrates aspects of file specification for the job.
-Assume that the program executable is called science.exe.
+A **second example** job illustrates aspects of file specification for the job.
 This program does not use standard input or output; instead, the command line to invoke this program specifies two input files and one output file.
 For this example, the command line to invoke science.exe (not as an HTCondor job) will be

 ```
 science.exe infile-A.txt infile-B.txt outfile.txt